Hopi Hari: History

 Opened on November 27, 1999, Hopi Hari was designed and built by International Theme Park Services Inc., a U.S. company located in Cincinnati, Ohio which based the design of the park on Kings Island, a theme park also located in Cincinnati.
 Originally, the park would be called "Playcenter Great Adventure" as it belonged to the Playcenter Group.
 Due to the Brazilian economic crisis in the 1990s, it was forced to sell while still under construction as a consequence of the reduction in visitors at Playcenter.
-The company GP Investments took over the works, where the park project has undergone several changes, including a name change to "Hopi Hari."
+The company GP Investments took over operations, where the park project has undergone several changes, including a name change to "Hopi Hari."

-Tourist and Economic importance
+Tourist and Economic Importance

-While being close to large urban centers like São Paulo and Campinas, the park has an important role for the economy and tourism in the state of São Paulo and Brazil.
+Due to its close proximity to large urban centers like São Paulo and Campinas, the park has an important role for the economy and tourism in the state of São Paulo and Brazil.
 The park is part of the complex SerrAzul Full Life which also includes Wet 'n Wild water park, Shopping SerrAzul, the Premium Outlet shopping center, the Quality Resort Hotel and Itupeva SerraAzul Farm subdivision.
-This complex attracts more than 5 million Brazilian tourists a year (number equal to the amount of foreign tourists to Brazil received in 2008) surpassing even tourist spots known as Christ the Redeemer, one of the Seven Wonders the modern world, and the Sugar Loaf in Rio de Janeiro, which together received only 1.9 million tourists (Brazilian and foreign) in 2008, according to RioTur.
-The Hopi Hari is responsible for 40% of the total of 5 million tourists - 2 million visitors are welcomed every year by the park.
+This complex attracts more than 5 million Brazilian tourists a year (number equal to the amount of foreign tourists to Brazil received in 2008) surpassing even tourist spots known as Christ the Redeemer, one of the Seven Wonders of the modern world, and the Sugar Loaf mountain in Rio de Janeiro, which together received only 1.9 million tourists (Brazilian and foreign) in 2008, according to RioTur.
 The park hopes to double that amount within 10 years, since it hopes to attract more tourists in agreement with Warner Bros.
 In 2010, Hopi Hari had a gross revenue of R $103 million, meaning an increase of 25% compared to 2009.
 Hopi Hari had the biggest increase among parks reporting in previous years, with close to 500,000 additional visitors, driven by a combination of the opening of several major new rides, and very strong economic growth in Brazil.

 Warner Bros agreement

 In 2011, Warner Bros.
-Consumer Products (WBCP) and Hopi Hari, struck a licensing agreement to bring some of the biggest franchises in the world.
-Characters from the Justice League, Looney Tunes and Penelope Pitstop were added to the attractions of the park.
-The characters were added with the goal of bringing a more "Hollywoodian" feel to the park.
+Consumer Products (WBCP) and Hopi Hari, struck a licensing agreement to bring some of the biggest franchises in the world to the park, including characters from the Justice League, Looney Tunes and Penelope Pitstop, with the goal of bringing a more "Hollywoodian" feel to the park.
 Some characters used were Tweety, Sylvester, Superman, Batman, Bugs Bunny, Aquaman, Taz, and The Flash.
 Some areas of the park include Infantasia (Looney Tunes characters and Penelope) and Aribabiba (the Justice League characters).
-The characters of Sesame Street will now leave the scene.
-They were part of the park since the inauguration.
-The "lore" of the fictional country of Hopi-Hari was very attached to the Sesame Street characters after the deal, will be with other Warner Bros properties.
+The characters of Sesame Street were removed despite being part of the park since its inauguration.
+The "lore" (story) of the fictional country of Hopi-Hari was very attached to the Sesame Street characters after the deal, will be with other Warner Bros properties.